consultantzero/landing/README.md

 ## Quick deployment

-Deploy to Vercel or Netlify - You can setup netifly form coming soon email handling.
+Deploy to Github pages, Netlify or Vercel - You also can enable netifly forms to handle coming soon email.